RESOStandards/reso-certification-help/docs/industry-alignment.md

 <img width="776" height="300" alt="image" src="https://github.com/user-attachments/assets/e1cfbb61-4b07-45fb-bbfa-36c9577127cb" />

-These fields may be considered for addition to improve industry alignment, or the organization may investigate why they are currently absent.
+Adding these fields may be considered to improve industry alignment, or the organization may investigate why they are currently absent.

 **Note:** The absence of a top 100 field doesn’t necessarily indicate a problem, as data needs can vary across markets.